The attachment of adult women to the Italian labour market in the shadow of COVID-19

+A possible explanation of the significant and negative impact of the pandemic on female labour force participation is the role played by childcare responsibilities.
+Across all Italian regions, more than 60\% of women have children when they are between 30 and 40 years old (Table \ref{apptab:birthbyage} in the Appendix).
+Unfortunately, the Labour Force Survey (LFS) does not provide information about the number and age of children, but only about the household size.
+Therefore, we use the European Labour Force Survey data for Italy for 2019 to compute the shares of females in the age cohorts 30-39 and 40-49 with at least one child below the age of 11, i.e., an age below which children need the presence of their parents, by employment status and geographical location (Table \ref{sharechangesELFS2019}).\footnote{In Appendix \ref{app:householdSize} we report similar statistics for 2020.}

+In the North, 47.5\% of females in the 30-39 age cohort with at least one young child is employed on a permanent contract, compared to 19.1\% in the South.
+While the share on temporary employment and self-employment is comparable, and the share in unemployment is slightly higher in the South (10.2\% against 6.2\%), the striking difference is in the share of inactive females, which is much higher in the South, i.e., 55.7\% versus 28.2\%.
+The 40-49 age cohort shows very similar patterns.
-We then split the sample of females with at least one child below the age of 11 by household size: we compute the share of females living in a household with less or more than two people, as a proxy for the presence of children, by geographical area and age cohort (Table \ref{shareHH2ELFS2019}).

-Among females in the 30-39 age cohort, 81.2\% live in a household with more than two components in the North and Center, and 71.5\% in the South.
-This implies that among females in the 30-39 age category the household size is a good proxy to assess whether they have children below the age of 11.
-We use this information to compute the transition probabilities from permanent and temporary employment to the NLFET state for the two groups of females in the North and Center and in the South using the quarterly longitudinal labour force data (Figure \ref{fig:transProbHHsize}).
+Table \ref{shareHH2ELFS2019} reports the shares of females with at least one child below the age of 11 by household size, geographical area and age cohort.
+Among females in the 30-39 age cohort, 81.2\% live in a household with more than two components in the North, and 71.5\% in the South.
+Hence, household size (the only information available in LFS on individuals' family) appears to be a good proxy for the presence of small children in the household.